A creative agency is measured or should be by three key factors. As creative work is no longer subjective based on design or based on perception.

 Or for that matter are we thinking far more strategically, and thinking about our version of a viral loop.
 Where we acquire new leads, customers, and advocates at every stage of the process.

-With the data currently available to us on Facebook, Instagram, LinkedIn, and the other social platforms.
+With the data currently available to us on Facebook, Instagram, LinkedIn, and other social platforms.
 A creative agency can now deeply understand your demographic to a level that was previously impossible.

 How many people can we target?
 Who is active on the platform?
 And part of the market are we trying to own?